dinukacodes/Trackless/README.md

 - Open an issue for bug reports or feature requests
 - Check the FAQ page in the extension for common questions
-- Contact us at [support email] for additional help
+- Contact me at dinukajkdy2.0@gmail.com for additional help

 ## Authors

-- Your Name/Organization
+- Dinuka Tharinda
 - Contributors welcome!

-## Acknowledgments

-- Icon design by [Designer Name]
-- Special thanks to the privacy community
-- Inspired by the need for simple, effective privacy tools
--